rpomponio/neuroHarmonize/README.rst

 user to perform the following additional procedures:

-1. Train a harmonization model on a subset of data, then apply the model to the whole set.
+1. Train a harmonization model on a subset of data, then apply the model to the new set.
 For example, in longitudinal analyses, one may wish to train a harmonization model on baseline cases and apply the model to follow-up cases.
 2. Specify covariates with nonlinear effects.
 Age tends to exhibit nonlinear relationships with brain volumes.
 Nonlinear effects are implemented using